JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% render 'embed-audio.html', src: "/assets/wav/posts/synthesis/2025-03-01-fm-synthesis/pm_vibrato_note_220Hz.flac" %}

+It turns out that if we increase the vibrato frequency and the range over which we change the pitch, we stop hearing a variation in pitch and start hearing a completely different timbre.
+That is the basis of frequency modulation synthesis.

 ## Basic FM Synth

 Let’s now consider a basic frequency modulation instrument.

-In FM, we **modulate the frequency** of the carrier waveform.
-It means that the **instantaneous frequency** (frequency at a particular time instant) is constantly being changed by the **modulator** in a regular fashion.
+In FM, we **modulate the frequency** of a carrier waveform.
+It means that the **instantaneous frequency** of the waveform (waveform's frequency at a particular time instant) is constantly being changed by a **modulator** (another waveform) in a regular, periodic fashion.

 In the simplest FM setup, a sine modulator modulates a sine carrier.
-In this scenario, the instantaneous frequency $f(t)$ (which is a function of time) is given by the following formula [Pluta2019]
+In this scenario, the output signal's instantaneous frequency $f(t)$ (which is a function of time) is given by the following formula [Pluta2019]

 $$
 \begin{equation}